ZacBlanco/zacblanco.github.io/_posts/2015-03-17-adding-flavor-to-jekyll.md

 ---
 layout: post
 title: Adding Flavor to Jekyll
-permalink: "blog/jekyll/adding-flavor-to-jekyll"
+permalink: /blog/jekyll/adding-flavor-to-jekyll/
-tags: [jekyll, poole, site, css, web]
+keywords: jekyll, poole, site, css, web
+description: Making Jekyll cleaner by using the Poole theme on your Jekyll GitHub Pages site.
 ---

 So you've got your Jekyll site running, you can write some posts, but it still doesn't feel like your own.